A white yacht anchored in a sheltered turquoise cove at golden hour

 • Crew coverage considerations: Professional crew may need specific crew medical and Jones Act protection

-Critical Warning:
+Critical warning

 Operating your yacht for charter without the proper endorsement or commercial policy can void your coverage entirely, leaving you personally liable for any incidents.
 Always notify your broker before accepting charter bookings.